FREQUENTLY ASKED QUESTIONS

 Can a stipulation of “all or none” on behalf of the bidder lead to a disqualification of the offer?

 Possibly.
 If it is in the best interest of the city to accept the “all or none” stipulation, the offer may be accepted for consideration.
-However, if the city determines that the “all or none” stipulation is not in its best interest, the offer may be disqualified by the Director of Procurement.
+However, if the city determines that the “all or none” stipulation is not in its best interest, the offer may be disqualified by the Director of Purchasing.

 Who manages surplus property?